robert-pat/force-system-solver/status.md

 9) Avoid using dependent equations in the matrix
 10) Recover from a singular matrix
 11) Ensure that each unknown appears in at least one equation
+12) Validate input TOML files before parsing begins
+13) get rid of the block comment in parsing.rs and put in the README (or other document)

 In the future: